lk-geimfari/awesomo/languages/HASKELL.md

 ---

+[**Stan**](https://kowainik.github.io/projects/stan) is a static analyzer for Haskell programs.
+It reports common programming errors and suggest coding style improvements as well as changes that would make the project be more resilient, secure and bug free.

+---

 ## X

 [**XMonad**](https://github.com/xmonad/xmonad) is a dynamically tiled window manager which is fully configurable in Haskell.
 It automates windows positioning, reducing time spent aligning new windows and searching for them.